Skip to Content

 Single Barrels of MGP Bourbon

 However, as MGP’s available stocks rapidly declined after 2017-2018, Boone County could no longer get access to barrels anymore.
 This forced them to announce that their final barrels of MGP were being bottled up and to get them while you could.
-Some of the last barrels to be bottled had recently turned 14 years old, so Boone County temporarily became one of the very few distillers in the US to be bottling 14 year old aged stated Single Barrels of MGP bourbon.
+Some of the last barrels they had recently turned 14 years old.
+This meant that Boone County was one of the few producers to bottle 14 year-old aged-stated Single Barrels of MGP bourbon.

 While many of the 12 year barrels were exceptional, the initial round of reviews of a handful of 14 year old bottles were less than positive.
-It seems as if those two extra years weren’t kind on the liquid inside.
-But there was one barrel that proved to be a big hit, number B0598.
-Bottled at 109.4 proof, this was one of the last (ryed) bourbons that Boone County put out.
+It seems as if those two extra years weren’t kind on the liquid inside with many reviewers complaining about how over-oaked they had become.
+But there was one barrel that bucked the trend and became a little bit of a cult sensation overnight: B0598.
+Bottled at 109.4 proof, this was one of the last of this batch of barrels that Boone County put out.
 So what’s it like?
 I sat down to sample this like I always do: neat and in a Glencairn.

 Tasting Notes